vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 u: (hello) "What say you? " # prints out "What say you? "
 ```
 There are also the functional interpretations of strings; these are strings with ^ in front of them.
-They don’t make any sense on input or patterns or from a user, but they are handy in a
+They don't make any sense on input or patterns or from a user, but they are handy in a
 table.
 They mean compile the string (format it suitable for output execution) and you can
 use the results of it in an ^eval call.